SU-76

 The SU-76 (Samokhodnaya Ustanovka 76) was a Soviet light self-propelled gun used during and after World War II.
-The SU-76 was based on a lengthened version of the T-70 light tank chassis and armed with the 76 mm divisional gun M1942 (ZiS-3).
-Its quite simple construction and multipurpose combat role made it the second most produced Soviet armoured fighting vehicle of World War II, after the T-34 medium tank.
+The SU-76 was based on a lengthened version of the T-70 light tank chassis and armed with the ZIS-3 mod.
+1942 76-mm divisional field gun.
+Developed under the leadership of chief designer S.A.
+Ginzburg (1900–1943).
+Its quite simple construction and multipurpose combat role made it the second most produced Soviet armored fighting vehicle of World War II, after the T-34 medium tank.

 History

 SU-76

-Design of the SU-76 began in November 1942, when the State Defense Committee (GKO) ordered the construction of infantry support self-propelled guns armed with the ZIS-3 76.2 mm divisional field gun and the M-30 122 mm howitzer.
-The T-70 light tank chassis was chosen for mounting the ZIS-3 gun, and was lengthened, adding one road wheel per side, to facilitate better gun mounting.
-The vehicle was not completely enclosed by armour, the rear roof and upper rear side exposed.
-The SU-76 was adopted by the GKO on December 2, 1942.
+Design of the SU-76 began in June 1942, when the State Defense Committee (GKO) ordered the construction of infantry support self-propelled guns armed with the ZIS-3 76-mm divisional field gun and the M-30 122-mm howitzer.
+The T-70 light tank chassis was chosen by chief designer S.A.
+Ginzburg for mounting the ZIS-3 gun, and basic tank's hull was lengthened, adding one road wheel per side, to facilitate better gun mounting.
+The gun was installed in the embrasure of the front armored plate of the fixed fully closed armored casemate above the rear of the hull.
+The power plant consisted of two engines connected in parallel with the transmission.
+The units of the latter were also paralleled and connected at the level of the main gears.
+The mechanic-driver sat in the bow of the vehicle, and the gun crew of three men including the commander (usually junior lieutenant) was located in the casemate.
+The SU-76 (factory designation SU-12) was put into service by a GKO decree of December 2, 1942.